gridersoftware/GFolder/README.md

 ## Help and Support
 You may access this help file at any time by clicking the **?** icon at the top of the window (Requires Internet connection).

-If you have any problems with the software, or wish to request a feature, you may do so on the [GitHub Issues page] (https://github.com/gridersoftware/GFolder/issues).
+If you have any problems with the software, or wish to request a feature, you may do so on the [GitHub Issues page](https://github.com/gridersoftware/GFolder/issues).

 ## Contributors
-Information for contributors is located on [the wiki] (https://github.com/gridersoftware/GFolder/wiki).
+Information for contributors is located on [the wiki](https://github.com/gridersoftware/GFolder/wiki).